SpaghettiHub/maas/docs/usr/markdown/how-to-build-maas-images-7872.md

 #### EDIT

 The edition of a targeted ISO image.
 It defaults to PRO for Microsoft Windows 10/11 and SERVERSTANDARD for Microsoft Windows Servers.
-Many Microsoft Windows Server ISO images do contain multiple editions and this prarameter is useful to build a particular edition such as Standard or Datacenter etc.
+Many Microsoft Windows Server ISO images do contain multiple editions and this parameter is useful to build a particular edition such as Standard or Datacenter etc.

 #### HEADLESS